Communications Workers of America

 B. Only material authorized by the Union shall be permitted to be posted on said bulletin board.

-B. One (1) Steward of the Union shall be granted up to a maximum of two (2) days off annually without loss of pay for purpose of attending Union conferences and/or seminars.
+(1) One (1) Steward of the Union and one (1) alternate shall be granted up to a maximum of three (3) days off annually without loss of pay for purpose of attending Union conferences and/or seminars,

-In order to be eligible for this benefit, the steward must notify the Business Administrator and their immediate supervisor at least one (1) week in advance of said conference and/or seminar.
+In order to be eligible for this benefit, the stewards must notify the Business Administrator and their immediate supervisor at least one (1) week in advance of said conference and/or seminar.

 If an employee fails to provide prior verification of the conference and/or seminar, or verification of attendance, said employee shall be charged for said time off from work.

-C. An employee attending any meeting covered by this Article on his off-duty time shall do so voluntarily.
-The employee and the Union understand and agree that any such off-duty time spent shall not be compensated by the City and shall not be considered "compensable hours" pursuant to the Fair Labor Standards Act.
+An employee attending any meeting covered by this Article on his off duty time shall do so voluntarily.
+The employee and the Union understand and agree that any such off duty time spent shall not be compensated by the City and shall not be considered "compensable hours" pursuant to the Fair Labor Standards Act.

 B. All such rights, powers, authority and prerogatives of management possessed by the Employer are retained, subject to limitations imposed by law, except as they are specifically abridged or modified by this Agreement.